aagarwal32/Wisqer-django-website/README.md

 - DigitalOcean provides an abstraction to these deployment tools and also provides a connection to an online PostgreSQL database where user created data is securely held.
 - Static files are served via DigitalOcean Spaces that operates via AWS S3 API

-## DigitalOcean CI/CD workflows for automated deployments via GitHub Actions
+## DigitalOcean CI/CD workflows for automated deployments
 In the actions tab, workflow scripts automatically...
 1. Run Django tests to check proper functionality.
 2. Build and push docker image to DigitalOcean's Private Container Registery.